MohammadNazeri/my-educations/CI\CD/README.md

 ## GitLab CI/CD Architecture
 * Gitlab instance or Gitlab server: It host application codes and pipeline
 * Gitlab runners: They are executing the pipelines.
 They are connected to Gitlab servers.
+ * It could run pipeline on OS or docker

 ## Demo Python Application
 1. Test the code in local